rohitbuddharajuTanla/Tanla-EdgeNode-Deployment-Tel/README.md

 4. Log Analytics workspace
 5. Redis Cache

+Create a resource group before using the template using below command :

+PS> New-AzureRmResourceGroup <PERF-Tan-SI-RG-02> "South Central US"

 The purpose of this template is to deploy AKS cluster with all of dependent resources.